 Condos generally come for a low price compared to single-family homes.
 Due to several reasons unlike freehold homes, condos do not come with the land it remains under the builder’s name.
 Then the size of a condo is usually smaller than a single-family house.

 Community Living with Nearby Amenities

 One of the major factors people buy condos is their proximity to an array of amenities and a friendly community.
 Most condominiums stand tall in the city’s heart (downtown areas), where everything is easy to access.
 That’s why you will find most condo buildings close to bus stations, malls, groceries, schools, parks, etc.

-With such nearby amenities, you don’t worry about travelling from the corners of the city, and everything is steps away from you.
+With such nearby amenities, you don’t worry about traveling from the corners of the city, and everything is steps away from you.

 For those looking to have a vibrant community, condos, again, take the lead.
-You will find friendly neighbours, community centres, parks, and play areas where you and your children could go out in the evening and have a good time.
+You will find friendly neighbors, community centers, parks, and play areas where you and your children could go out in the evening and have a good time.

 Although, after the COVID-19 pandemic, things have been changing.
 Buyers are more interested in single-family homes than condos.
 That’s due to the size of these single-family houses and their distance from the community.
 Despite that, many still prefer condos over freehold homes.

 Maintenance and repairing cost is relatively low since you are not entitled to the whole premises.
 You pay only for what you keep.